Showtime for SpaceX’s big new rocket with sports car on top

 CAPE CANAVERAL, Fla.
-(AP) — It’s almost showtime for SpaceX’s big new rocket with a cherry-red sports car on top.
+(AP) — SpaceX’s big new rocket stood ready to blast off on its first test flight Tuesday, as crowds began gathering at daybreak for the afternoon launch debut.

-The Falcon Heavy rocket is poised to blast off Tuesday afternoon from Florida’s Kennedy Space Center.
+As the sun rose at Kennedy Space Center, bright lights illuminated the Falcon Heavy, gleaming white on the same launch pad used by NASA nearly 50 years ago to send men to the moon.

-It’s the long-awaited first test flight for the rocket.
-Once it soars it will become the world’s most powerful rocket in use today.
-The Heavy is equipped with three boosters and 27 engines designed to provide about 5 million pounds of thrust.
+The Heavy is set to become the world’s most powerful rocket in use, with double the liftoff punch.
+It’s equipped with three boosters and 27 engines designed to provide about 5 million pounds of thrust.

+To add to the excitement, SpaceX chief Elon Musk has his cherry-red Tesla Roadster on board.
+He’s striving to put the car into a perpetual solar orbit reaching out as far as Mars, the focus of all his rocket efforts as he aims to establish a city there in years to come.

-SpaceX chief Elon Musk has his Tesla Roadster on board.
-Musk — who’s also heads up the Tesla electric carmaker — says he wanted to add some dramatic flair.
-Usually there are things like steel or concrete slabs or mundane experiments on test flights.
-SpaceX is targeting a long, oval orbit around the sun for the car.
+Musk — who also heads up the Tesla electric carmaker — said he wanted to add some dramatic flair by launching his sports car into space.
+Normally the payloads on test flights include non-valuable items like steel or concrete slabs or mundane experiments.

+In the driver’s seat of the convertible is “Starman,” a dummy in a spacesuit, with one hand on the steering wheel.
+David Bowie’s “Space Oddity” will be playing on the soundtrack at liftoff.

+The launch was expected to attract thousands — a crowd not seen since NASA’s last space shuttle flight seven years ago.
+While the shuttles had more liftoff muscle than the Heavy, the all-time leaders in both size and might were NASA’s Saturn V rockets, which first carried astronauts to the moon in 1968.

 Most Read Stories